Jussie Smollett to be sentenced for staging fake hate crime

 The 39-year-old actor’s claims of being attacked by ski homophobic MAGA supporters unravelled spectacularly

-Disgraced Empire actor Jussie Smollett will appear in court on Thursday for sentencing on charges of staging a fake hate crime in Chicago in 2019.
+Disgraced Empire actor Jussie Smollett is appearing in court on Thursday for sentencing on charges of staging a fake hate crime in Chicago in 2019.

 Smollett, 39, was convicted of lying to police by claiming he was the victim of a racist, homophobic attack in what officials say was an attempt to boost his ailing acting career.

-Smollett faced a maximum of up to three years in prison for each of the five felony counts of disorderly conduct — the charge filed for lying to police — of which he was convicted.
+Smollett faces a maximum of up to three years in prison for each of the five felony counts of disorderly conduct — the charge filed for lying to police — of which he was convicted.
 He was acquitted on a sixth count.

 Experts say his lack of an extensive criminal history and the fact the conviction was for a low-level nonviolent crime mean a sentence of probation is more likely.

-The attack on 29 January 2019 and subsequent unravelling of Smollett’s story made headlines around the world.
+Smollett’s claims of being attacked on 29 January 2019 by masked, MAGA supporters made headlines around the world.

-But police dropped the charges a month later, and instead charged Smollett with disorderly conduct for lying to law enforcement.
+But the story unravelled spectacularly when Smollett was charged a month later with disorderly conduct for lying to law enforcement.

 In December, Smollett was convicted at trial after two brothers testified the actor paid them $3,500 to carry out the attack, gave them money for the ski masks and rope, instructed them to fashion the rope into a noose and then told them exactly what to shout when they carried out the fake attack.